aneesarom/aneesarom/README.md

-- 👋 Hi, I’m @aneesarom
+👋 Hi, I'm Anees aro
-- 👀 I’m interested in ...
+👀 I'm interested in data science, machine learning, and artificial intelligence.
-- 🌱 I’m currently learning ...
+🌱 I'm currently learning deep learning and computer vision.
-- 💞️ I’m looking to collaborate on ...
+💞️ I'm looking to collaborate on projects that use data science to solve real-world problems.
-- 📫 How to reach me ...
+📫 You can reach me through [linkedin](https://www.linkedin.com/in/anees-aro-52a79614a)

 <!---
 aneesarom/aneesarom is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.